Buxton Festival

-The Buxton International Festival is an annual summer festival of opera, music and (since 2000) a literary series, held in Buxton, Derbyshire, England since its beginnings in July 1979.
-The 2020 festival was cancelled due to the Covid-19 crisis.
-The 2024 Buxton International Festival was scheduled for 4–21 July.
+The Buxton International Festival is an annual summer festival of opera, classical music, jazz and (since 2001) books, held in Buxton, Derbyshire, England.
+The festival was first held in the town's opera house in July 1979 and has continued every year, apart from 2020 when it was cancelled because of the Covid-19 crisis.
+The 2026 Buxton International Festival opened on 9 July, running until 26 July with a programme which included performances of six different operas.